Te Puea Hērangi: Leadership role

-When her mother died in 1898, Te Puea returned home reluctantly at the age of 15, supposedly to take her mother's place.
-However, being young and believing also that she was dying of tuberculosis, she rejected the traditional role expected of her and cut herself off from her people.

-This phase passed and in 1911 she returned to her people and resumed her hereditary role.
-Her first task, the one that re-established her mana among her people, was to successfully campaign on behalf of Māui Pōmare in his election bid to become the Kingite Member of Parliament.
+She returned to her people and resumed her hereditary role in her late twenties.
+She settled at Mangatāwhiri and began dairy farming.
+She began collecting and recording waiata (songs), whakapapa (genealogies) and kōrero tawhito (history) from her extended family.
+Her first leadership task, the one that re-established her mana among her people, was, at the wish of Mahuta to successfully campaign on behalf of Māui Pōmare in his election bid to become the Kingite Member of Parliament, replacing Henare.
 Te Puea later fell out with Pōmare because he supported Māori soldiers fighting for New Zealand overseas.
 Te Puea worked against this behind Pōmare's back.
 He became aware of her attitude and in the winter of 1918 attended an anti-conscription hui called by Te Puea where he was roundly abused by all the elders of the Kīngitanga.
 Te Puea's support base was mainly with the lower Waikato tribes initially – she was a minor figure for up-river iwi such as Maniapoto.

 Because of Waikato's anti-government stance on conscription during WW1 and Te Puea's personal involvement in hiding conscripts, she was not a popular figure with government or local Pākehā after WW1.
 After WW1, farmers were reluctant to offer Kingites work and during the Royal visit of the Prince of Wales the Kingites' desire to host the prince was snubbed in favour of an Arawa visit that was open to all Māori to attend.
 Arawa had been selected as they had the experience and facilities to host a large Māori occasion.
 They were an iwi that had remained loyal to the government, taking an active part against the Kingites in the land wars and playing a full role in WW1.